nav-mohan/chat_with_jwt_auth/Readme.md

 #### 3) validate and sanitize user input

-#### 4) enable user-registration by setting up SMPT server and enabling JWT to handle that.
-I'm trying out a different plugin for the sake of this feature. [https://simplejwtlogin.com/docs]

-#### 5) Use React Routers for switching between different quality version of stream.
+#### 4) Use React Routers for switching between different quality version of stream.

 ##### While setting up a whole server might seem overkill just for a chat, i could also setup a collaborative drawing pad and use the same authenticated/non-authenticated sockets for handling those events.